 She Promised She'd Bake a Pie was produced in 1999.
 Trousseau - True Nature was presented in 2000 at One Yellow Rabbit's High Performance Rodeo, and Toronto's duMaurier Theatre Centre.
 In 2004, Urge presented And By the Way, Miss at the Harbourfront Studio Theatre, the stories of five adolescents exploring relationships with peers and adults.

 The creative process allowed performers to work outside of their own disciplines.
 The productions were based in improvisation and there were no scripts - the performances could be different from night to night.
 The works treated the concerns of modern womanhood; for instance Trousseau addressed the issues surrounding marriage.

 Performers have included Katherine Duncanson, Gabrielle Epstein, and Fides Krucker, as well of the work of composer Linda Catlin Smith and choreographer Marie-Josée Chartier.

 Profile by Gaetan Charlebois.
-Additional information provided by Natalie Rewa, Shannon Hengen and Daphne Bain.
+Sources: Natalie Rewa, Shannon Hengen and Daphne Bain.

 Last updated 2021-07-22